 Former All Black & KASM Ambassador

 We take group bookings, host weddings and conferences, regular yoga classes for locals and travellers alike, and offer our own workshops as well venue hire for other workshops and get togethers.
-For every booking made Tanglewood Foundation will plant a native tree.
+For every booking made Tanglewood Retreat will plant a native tree.
+So far we have planted more than 3500 trees.